SBOSE550/SBOSE550/README.md

-- 🌱 I’m currently looking for job in **Data Analysis or Buesness Analysis**.
+- 🌱 I’m currently looking for a job in **Data Analysis or Business Analysis**.
-- 👀 I love SQL, Tablue, Python and telling stories and making predictions with data.
+- 👀 I love SQL, Tablue, Python telling stories, and making predictions with data.

 ### :feelsgood: I'm Good at
 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using Python.
-- Developing dashboards on Tableau .
+- Developing dashboards on Tableau.
 - Data analysis and reporting using Google Sheets and Excel.

 ### 📚 Projects